chaopeng/ygo-mat-gen/README.md

 ## How to use

 You will need to run a http server to use this tool.
 Then access main.html.
-I also host an online version, you can access on: PENDING.
+I also host an online version, you can access on: https://ygomat.chaopeng.me.

 ## Example